Mark Dunbar

 Mark Anthony Dunbar (born 1 June 1961) is a male retired British wrestler.

 Wrestling career

 Dunbar competed at the 1980 Summer Olympics and the 1984 Summer Olympics.
 He represented England and won a bronze medal in the 48kg light flyweight division, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
-Four years later he represented England again but in the 62kg featherweight division, where he finished in fifth place, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+Four years later he represented England again but in the 62kg featherweight division, where he finished in fifth place, at the 1982 Commonwealth Games in Brisbane, Australia.

+Dunbar was a five-times winner of the British Wrestling Championships in 1978, 1979, 1980, 1982 and 1985.